TheCodingStudent/PyLejandria/README.md

 # PyLejandria

-Javier and i were bored of always copy-paste functions for our programs, or sometimes we ended up sendind our functions via whatsapp, so we decided to make a package to make easier to code easy programs.
+Javier and I were bored of always copy-paste functions for our programs, or sometimes we ended up sendind our functions via whatsapp, so we decided to make a package to make easier to code easy programs.
 PyLejandria at this moment has: